sf-wdi-14/notes/assignments/week-10/directives.md

 using an Angular directive.

 2. Also, whenever you hover over the directive with your mouse, it should alert a greeting.
 Do not use jQuery or selectors for this.

+Solution can be found in the solution branch :)